Yashi-1219/TTT-Alpha-Website/README.md

 ## Vision

-The vision of the TTT Alpha Website is to create the digital face of Think Tech Thrive.
+The vision of the TTT Alpha Website is to build a powerful digital ecosystem where technology, innovation, and community come together to help individuals learn, build, and thrive in the tech-driven world.

-This platform will represent our philosophy, showcase our community, and provide a professional, high-end experience that inspires people to join and grow with TTT.
+Think.
+Tech.
+Thrive.

 ## Goals
 - Learn GitHub workflow